spencerbartz/JDataStructures/README.md

 2. Create .jar file for release
 3. Remove build and release directories

 # How to use the JDataStructures library when you compile / run
 Compile:
 ```javac -cp path/to/libs/jdatastructures.jar:.
 Example.java```

 Run:
 ```java -cp path/to/libs/jdatastructures.jar:.
 Example```

+If you're compiling / running from the same directory as the jar, be sure to add ```-cp ./yourjar.jar:.``` to your classpath

 # How to import the classes into your Java source
 Here is an example file called Example.java that uses the QuickString utility